ElementUI/element-in-laravel-starter/readme.md

 # Element In Laravel

-Laravel Project with Vue2 and [ElementUI](https://github.com/ElemeFE/element)
+Laravel Project with Vue2 and [Element](https://github.com/ElemeFE/element)

 ## Usage
-First, run the server.
+First, run the server.(Make sure Laravel & node-modules have installed and in right configure.)

 ```
 php artisan server